shihab97820/base-learning/README.md

 Exploring Smart Wallets helped me understand how Base is lowering the barriers to Web3 adoption.
 By making wallets more intuitive and user-friendly, Base enables developers to build applications that feel as seamless as modern Web2 experiences while preserving the benefits of decentralization.

 **#Base #BuildOnBase #SmartWallet #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 13 – Exploring Base Developer Tools 🛠️

+Today's learning focused on the developer tools that make building on Base efficient and accessible.

+I explored the essential tools developers use to build, test, and deploy decentralized applications on Base.
+Since Base is fully EVM-compatible, developers can use popular frameworks like Hardhat, Foundry, and Remix, along with libraries such as ethers.js and viem.
+These tools simplify smart contract development, debugging, and deployment while providing a familiar workflow for Ethereum developers.

+Learning about the Base developer toolkit gave me a better understanding of how the ecosystem supports builders with modern infrastructure, making it easier to create scalable and secure onchain applications.

+**#Base #BuildOnBase #DeveloperTools #SmartContracts #Ethereum #Web3 #100DaysOfBase**